 February 16 2020Read Blog

-I was 7 yrs old when I had my first feeding tube, this was because my body couldn’t absorb all of the essential nutrients that I needed in my diet, and I was permanently ill with pain and I was always so tired.
-At 7yrs old I was fed up of the constant pain and …
+14 year old Sam shares his experience of tube feeding and how it has impacted on his life.
+Tube feeding – first an NG tube I was 7 yrs old when I had my first feeding tube, this was because my body couldn’t absorb all of the essential nutrients that I needed in my diet, …

 February 12 2020Read Blog

-by Caroline Bailey Hi, my name is Caroline, I am 48 years old, married for 25 years and have 3 children, Samuel age 24, Robyn age 20 and Darcey age 15.
-I also have a stepdaughter age 37 and 2 step granddaughters!
-I have Ehlers-Danlos Syndrome (EDS), a rare and difficult disease to spot; I …
+Hi, my name is Caroline Bailey and I have Ehlers-Danlos Syndrome, a rare and difficult disease to spot .
+I and 48 years old and have been married for 25 years.
+My 3 children are Samuel age 24, Robyn age 20 and Darcey age 15.
+I also have a stepdaughter age 37 and 2 step …

 February 6 2020Read Blog